jekeytimoy29/my-portfolio/README.md

 <h1 align="center">Welcome to My Software Engineer Portfolio 👋</h1>

+## Daily updates

+- Oct.
+20, 2023 - Started implementing the Next.js/React FrontEnd.
+- Oct.
+21, 2023 - Created Github Repo and then commit the changes made in the FrontEnd.
+- Oct.
+21, 2023 - Setup AWS CloudFront, S3, Route53 with the domain name to host the Portfolio Website.
+Portfolio Website is now live.
+- Oct.
+22, 2023 - Setup API Gateway, Lambda functions, SNS, SQS, and DynamoDB as the backend for the Portfolio porject.
+- Oct.
+23, 2023 - Integrating the frontend and backend implementations.
+- Oct.
+23, 2023 - Added Form Validations when sending message from the frontend to backend.

 ## My Developer Portfolio Website built with Next.js, React, Bootstrap, and hosted in AWS Cloud that helps showcase my work and skills as a Software Engineer.

 <p align="center">